Creighton University School of Medicine – Phoenix’s fellowship program in Gastroenterology is ready to welcome you to the desert southwest.

 - To train physicians with expertise in reducing health care disparities who are dedicated to serve the medically underserved populations.
 This is demonstrated each year with the program participating in an active Quality Impact research project to decrease health disparities.

-- Develop interdepartmental and interdisciplinary relationships to enhance patient care and educational experience of the gastroenterology fellow.
-This will be measured by our 360 evaluations on each fellow.
+- Develop interdepartmental and interdisciplinary relationships to enhance patient care and the educational experience of the gastroenterology fellows.

 - Develop life-long educational learning practices as demonstrated through scholarly and teaching endeavors.
 Each year our division will consistently produce scholarly works to be presented at national conferences.